 In addition to excellent support, the Kijaro also has a ventilated back mesh panel.
 This feature made long lounge sessions in the sun comfortable and breezy, which helps prevent your shirt from getting soaked with sweat.
-However, compared to the luxurious seat of the Eureka, the Kijaro's mesh panel is very simple.
+However, compared to the luxurious seat of the Eureka, the Kijaro's mesh panel is basic.
 The Eureka's seat has multiple layers of mesh, which increases the fabric's durability, and the mesh makes up both the back and the seat of the chair.

-The Kijaro Dual Lock Folding Chair was the most portable traditional style chair that we tested.
+The Kijaro Dual Lock Folding Chair was one of the most portable traditional style chairs that we tested.
 What makes it so easy to travel with is its lightweight design and built-in carrying strap.
-The carrying strap was unique to only this model, and we loved it!
+The carrying strap was unique to this model, and we loved it!
 This design eliminates the step of having to pack the chair in its storage bag for travel.
-Since these chairs are designed for use in a temporary location, increased portability really makes them more user-friendly.
+Since these chairs are designed for use in a temporary location, increased portability makes them more user-friendly.
 With this strap, the Kijaro was solidified as the most convenient traditional chair and the most comfortable model to pack around.

 The seat of the Kijaro is constructed with 600 x 300D ripstop polyester and has a weight capacity of 300 lbs.
-This is reassuring, because the taut construction of the seat made some folks question if the fabric was more stressed than in some of the slouchier models.
+This is reassuring because the taut construction of the seat made some folks question if the fabric was more stressed than in some of the slouchier models.
 Regardless, there was no noted wear or tear to the materials at the end of the testing process.
 If it is of concern to you, the yellow material did have an affinity for picking up stains.

 Ease of Set-Up

 Assembly was no problem with the Kijaro.
 The only challenge was finding the "lock/unlock" button that must be pressed before setting up the chair.
-Once you remember to press the button, set-up is essentially over.
+Once you remember to push the button, set-up is over.
 The chair just needs to be pulled apart in the same way that the other traditional models do.

-The Kijaro Dual Lock Folding Chair performed nearly as well as our Editors' Choice winner, the Alps Mountaineering King Kong, yet it cost less than half of the price.
+The Kijaro Dual Lock Folding Chair performed nearly as well as our Editors' Choice winner, the ALPS Mountaineering King Kong, yet it cost less than half of the price.
 It was easy to carry and is recommended for the widest variety of activities.
 Thanks to its taut seat, this chair has a very supportive feeling.
-Almost all our testers thought it was comfortable, but some did prefer the more slack and cushioned feeling of the Alps or the Eureka.
+Almost all our testers thought it was comfortable, but some did prefer the more slack and cushioned feeling of the King Kong or the Eureka.
 Overall, the Kijaro was received with great reviews and is an affordable, reliable, and versatile camping chair option.